vhscom/after-dark/README.md

 ## Contributing

 If you've spotted a bug or would like to make an enhancement suggestion, please [open an issue on GitHub](https://codeberg.org/vhs/after-dark/issues).
 Build something awesome with After Dark?
 [Add it to the wiki](https://codeberg.org/vhs/after-dark/wiki) for others to see.
-For general questions or support, please feel free to reach out to me directly at: [https://vhs.codeberg.page/contact](https://vhs.codeberg.page/contact).
-Thanks!
+For general questions or support, please feel free to [reach out directly](https://vhsllc.com/contact).

 ## License